“A strategy delineates a territory in which a company seeks to be unique.”

 How do we take the entire team along for this ride?

-Which change and transformation processes do we need to prepare and go through?
+Which transformation processes do we need to prepare and go through?